hackergrrl/osm-p2p-dump/README.md

 Returns a readable stream of newline-delimited YAML or JSON, depending on whether `opts.json` or `opts.yaml` is set.
 Defaults to YAML.

+By default, all versions of all documents are dumped.
+To get only the latest version of each document, set `opts.heads` to `true`.

 ## Install